 A real pro tool for Triathletes, this ultra-small and light (a mere 49g) heart rate strap adds considerable bike and running smarts to some of the pool functions of the HRM Swim.

 With an built-in accelerometer that'll deliver cadence, vertical oscillation and ground contact time data (like Garmin's HRM Run) while on two legs, and HR stat storage while actually underwater, this is one of the most rounded tools for the three disciplines out there.
 Garmin has also ensured there are no exposed seams and all edges are soft and rounded, to prevent rubbing or any wetsuit-doffing difficulties.

 Suunto Smart Sensor

-It's Bluetooth Smart, so it'll pair direct with Suunto's Movescount app on your Android or iOS phone, as well as with Ambit devices.
+It's Bluetooth Smart, so it'll pair direct with Suunto's Movescount app on your Android or iOS phone, as well as with Ambit devices including the Suunto Spartan Sport.
 At 40g, it's no heavyweight, and it's waterproof to 30m.

 Best running watches with built-in HRM

 With the newer Spark, you now get the addition of route exploration to view your location on the watch screen, plus you still get an integrated music player with 3GB storage giving you more than 500 high-tempo running songs to help get you in the zone.

 The built-in heart rate monitor means there's no need for a traditional HR strap, and combines with GPS and activity tracking tools to make this an all-in-one fitness device par-excellence.
 The Spark 3 is available in a series of bundles including Bluetooth headphones.